gorsnehal/RoboND-Term1-P1-SearchAndSample/README.md

 1. In Perception - For identifying Yellow Rocks, HSV space performed well as particular color needs to be identified
 2. Stacking Obstacles, Rocks & Navigable pixels as one image, helped generation of vision image & world map
 3. Fidelity improved through rejection of perspective transformed mapping when pitch or roll higher
-4. Logic to handle Rove rstuck scenarion being added, but better approach required
+4. Logic to handle Rover stuck scenario being added, but better approach required
-5. Navigation towards Rock acheived through use of Rock pixels for navigation.
-It works, but sometime rover stuck while retriving the Rock.
+5. Navigation towards Rock achieved through use of Rock pixels for navigation.
+It works, but sometime rover stuck while retrieving the Rock.
 Logic mentioned in 4 above helped to avoid such situation.
-6. Smoothning to improve Rover fidelity (Reducing impact of sudden movement) tried, but resulted in a oscillatory motion.
-Some dampning or PID like approach required
+6. Smoothening to improve Rover fidelity (Reducing impact of sudden movement) tried, but resulted in a oscillatory motion.
+Some dampening or PID like approach required

-Furture Improvements or Enhancements
+Future Improvements or Enhancements
-1. Rover sometime circles around one area continously.
+1. Rover sometime circles around one area continuously.
 Map mapping & avoiding already traced area required.
 2. Better approach to Rover stuck case handling may be possible
-3. Currenly Rover is able to pick up all obstacles, but going back to center of the Map missing
+3. Currently Rover is able to pick up all obstacles, but going back to center of the Map missing

 _Video output in 'Test Output Video' --> Named 'RoboND_Rover_SG_Screencast 2018-09-02 17:51:04.mp4'_